sandydunlop/website/docs/markista/javadoc/markista/core/Configuration.md

 <span style="font-family: monospace; font-size: 80%;">public class __Configuration__</span>

-Utility class holding global configuration settings for the documentation generator.

-This class provides static getter and setter methods for various options that control the behavior of the documentation output, such as output directory, verbosity, and which members to include.
+Utility class holding global configuration settings for the documentation generator.This class provides static getter and setter methods for various options that control the behavior of the documentation output, such as output directory, verbosity, and which members to include.

 All configuration fields are static and global and the constructor is hidden to prevent instantiation.